constituency - key candidates (my forecasted winner in bold).

 3 particulars notable and striking points were made by:

 1. Oren Lyons - "And in time, it (the earth) will regenerate, and all the lakes will be pristine.
 The rivers, the waters, the mountains, everything will be green again.
 It will be peaceful.
 There may not be people, but the earth will regenerate.
 And you know why?
 Because the earth has all the time in the world.
 And we don’t.
-So I think that’s where we’re at right now."(emphasis mine)
+So I think that’s where we’re at right now."(emphasis mine)i liked T1H's approach to portray the immense potential and challenges that we face as a species and how solutions are well within our reach and the call for individual, collective and political action.

 2. David Suzuki - "I see a world in the future in which we understand that all life is related to us and we treat that life with great humility and respect.
 I see us as well as social creatures, and when I began to look back and say, 'what is the fundamental bottom line for us as social creatures?'...I couldn't believe it because it seemed so hippy dippy, but it was Love.
 Love is the force that makes us fully human."